yaph/geonamescache/README.rst

 Methods
 -------

-Currently geonamescache provides the following methods, that all return dictionaries with the requested data:
+Currently geonamescache provides the following methods, that return dictionaries with the requested data:

 - get_continents()
 - get_countries()